Updated: Jun 30

-Introducing Custom pieces to your wardrobe—let alone switching to a completely Custom Wardrobe—is a major departure from how most of us learned to shop and dress ourselves.
+Introducing custom, made-to-measure pieces to your wardrobe—let alone switching to a completely custom Wardrobe—is a major departure from how most of us learned to shop and dress ourselves.

 Or maybe you’ve been voicing the shortcomings of ready-to-wear clothing for years.
 Maybe every time you’re in a dressing room.

 Whether you have the words for it or not, there’s always a reason behind a major habit change.
 I’ve been thinking a lot about why a person might start this journey in the first place and here's what I've got so far:

 Reason 1: To Get Dressed Faster

 You’re in good company if you feel overwhelmed when you look in your closet.

 Personally, my ideal is to be able to reach into my closet with my eyes closed and grab something that checks ALL the boxes, and get on with my day.

 Once I started making clothes for myself (crucially, clothes that work within a strategic framework of how I want to look and feel), this ideal pretty much became reality.

 It’s not that I NEVER labor over the decision of what to wear.
 We’re all complicated people... and sometimes the laundry didn’t get done.
 Oops.
 But I always know there’s a solution within my reach that feels honest to my values and has a quality and dependability worthy of who I am.